 Lochview Trail is pretty quiet, especially compared to Paul’s Tomb which it connects with.
 If you like Paul’s Tomb, you’ll fall in love with Lochview Trail.

-Hiking in the Okanagan comes with a certain packing list.
+Besides the ten essentials that you should always bring, hiking in the Okanagan comes with its own packing list.
 However, if you decide to throw that all aside and only bring a few things, make sure you bring these.

 Lochview Trail is a wonderful, tiring trail that is much less popular than the normal route to Paul’s Tomb via Knox Mountain Drive.
 It offers stunning views of Okanagan Lake and a chance to look at the extravagance of the rich.
 Although it’s rated as a difficult hike, there are only a few places that are actually challenging.
 It’s quite well maintained and you’ll love the views!